Odds Converter

 What does implied probability mean?

 Implied probability is the probability of an outcome suggested by the betting odds.
-It's calculated as: Implied Probability = 1 / Decimal Odds × 100.
+It is calculated as: Implied Probability = 1 / Decimal Odds × 100.
 If you believe the true probability is higher than the implied probability, the bet has positive expected value.

-Why don't implied probabilities add up to 100% for both sides?
+Why do not implied probabilities add up to 100% for both sides?

 When you add the implied probabilities of all outcomes in a market, the total exceeds 100%.
-This excess is called the "vig," "juice," or "margin" - it's how sportsbooks make money.
+This excess is called the vig, juice, or margin — it is how sportsbooks make money.
 For example, -110 on both sides of a spread has a combined implied probability of 104.76%, meaning the book has a 4.76% edge.

 Which odds format is best?

-There's no "best" format - it's a matter of preference and what you're used to.
-However, many experienced bettors prefer decimal odds because they make it easy to calculate payouts (just multiply stake × odds) and they're widely used internationally.
+There is no best format — it is a matter of preference and what you are used to.
+However, many experienced bettors prefer decimal odds because they make it easy to calculate payouts (just multiply stake × odds) and they are widely used internationally.
 Decimal odds also make it simple to compare value across different bets.

 Odds Conversion Formulas